 Ashford Borough Virtual Plaque Scheme

 Welcome to Ashford’s virtual plaque scheme.
 Many famous people have lived in the borough of Ashford.
-Authors, poets, mathematicians and philanthropists make up just some of the town's most famous residents and visitors.
+Authors, poets, mathematicians and philanthropists, even the Queen of Romania, make up just some of the town's most famous residents and visitors.
 Use the map below to discover the links between Ashford’s Famous Faces of the past and Ashford’s buildings of the present.

 Legend